robinjmurphy/graphite-scaling-examples/README.md

 This project is an example of scaling Graphite with a single carbon relay node and two carbon cache nodes using Docker Compose.

 * The carbon relay node receives metrics from StatsD and, using Graphite's `consistent-hashing` method, shards metrics between the two backend cache nodes
-* The carbon cache nodes operate independently and persists metrics in Whisper files
+* The carbon cache nodes operate independently and persist metrics in Whisper files

 > See Chapter 8 of [Monitoring with Graphite](http://shop.oreilly.com/product/0636920035794.do) for a great walkthrough of scaling out Graphite